 If your bank account has been frozen, your wages garnished or your assets seized, you need a strong tax lawyer to defend your interests against the CRA.
 At Kalfa Law, our tax debt lawyers contact the CRA on your behalf and negotiate the removal of the garnishment or seizure in exchange for a voluntary payment plan arrangement.

 If it appears that your combined debt is greater than your ability to pay, our tax debt lawyers can contemplate bankruptcy or a consumer proposal.
 If this is the most suitable option for you, these avenues can remove all or a good portion of your CRA debt.

 Lastly, you may be eligible for Taxpayer Relief.
 Taxpayer Relief is a method to reduce or altogether remove the interest and penalties you have been levied.

 We Can Help

-Once you are represented by our firm, the CRA will no longer contact you.
+Once you are represented by our tax law firm, the CRA will no longer contact you.
 In most cases, no further enforcement action will be taken against you.
-Our lawyers negotiate with the CRA directly, cease enforcement action and establish a voluntary payment plan.
-We have the knowledge and experience in handling the CRA’s collection officers and collection practices.
+Our tax lawyers negotiate with the CRA directly, cease enforcement action and establish a voluntary payment plan.
+Our lawyers have the knowledge and experience in handling the CRA’s collection officers and collection practices.